auth0/lock/README.md

 - **socialButtonStyle {String}**: Determines the size of the buttons for the social providers.
 Possible values are `"big"` and `"small"`.
 The default style depends on the connections that are available:
   - If only social connections are available, it will default to `"big"` when there are 5 connections at most, and default to `"small"` otherwise.
   - If connections from types other than social are also available, it will default to `"big"` when there are 3 social connections at most, and default to `"small"` otherwise.
+  - Keep in mind that some branding guidelines don't allow for icons without a text.
+If you want to be compliant with those guidelines for any reason, make sure you pick the right style for your application.

 #### Database options